functional-promises/functional-promises/docs-source/source/index.html.md

   <b>It returns a re-usable function, built out of a sequence of smaller functions.</b>
 </aside>

-This is a key differentiator between `functional-promise` and other chaining libraries.
+This is a key differentiator between `functional-promises` and other chaining libraries.
 No lockin.

 # &#160;&#160; Modifiers